Chronic dry eye treatments range from eye drops to surgical procedures. Lifestyle changes, natural remedies, and alternative therapies may also help.

 You can make some at-home changes that may improve your chronic dry eye symptoms.

 - wearing sunglasses with side shields to prevent tears from evaporating

-- blinking often when doing the same task for a long time, like reading or looking at a computer
+- blinking often when doing a repetitive task for a long time, like reading or looking at a screen

 - using a cool mist humidifier to add moisture to the air